Nimalesh/futureme_image_en/Readme.md

 # Encoder Pipeline: StyleGAN-Encoder + Encoder4Editing

 A command-line workflow for facial image alignment and inversion using [StyleGAN-Encoder](https://github.com/Nimalesh/stylegan-encoder) and [encoder4editing](https://github.com/Nimalesh/encoder4editing), ready for use in VS Code or any terminal.
-This mirrors a Colab workflow, but is easy to run and reproduce anywhere.

 ## Setup